 Marie Wilcox - An Octogenarian Linguist

-Although she has never been a computer person, she decided to type a #Wukchumni dictionary when she realised that her native language was in danger of extinction.
-During seven years, she sat down night after night on the computer working slowly but surely on the dictionary.
+Although she has never been a computer person, she decided to type a Wukchumni dictionary when she realised that her native language was in danger of extinction.
+Over seven years she sat down night after night on the computer working slowly but surely on the dictionary.

 Which new language will you learn today?